 This neighborhood is a diverse and well-educated community, with an affluent population and a significant number of high-income earners.
 The neighborhood's population is mostly comprised of professionals and individuals who have achieved advanced degrees.
 The area has a high concentration of individuals with master's, professional, and doctorate degrees.
 This educated demographic is reflected in the types of jobs held by the residents, with many employed in the finance, insurance, real estate, professional, scientific, and technical services sectors.

 The area also boasts a large Asian population, which is significantly above the national average.
-This cultural diversity is further emphasized by the variety of languages spoken by the neighborhood's teenagers and seniors, particularly other Indo-European languages and Asian and Pacific Island languages.
+Cultural diversity is further emphasized by the variety of languages spoken by the neighborhood's residents, particularly other Indo-European languages and Asian and Pacific Island languages.
 The presence of these diverse languages is well above the national average, enriching the cultural fabric of the neighborhood.

 Housing in the neighborhood is predominantly owner-occupied, with very few rental properties.
 The area features a substantial number of single-family detached homes, as well as a mix of larger homes with four or more bedrooms.
-The housing stock primarily consists of older homes built between 1950 and 1969, giving the neighborhood a mature and established feel.
+The housing stock primarily consists of older homes built between 1940 and 1969, giving the neighborhood a mature and established feel.